($P_2+P_4$, $K_4-e$)-free graphs are nearly $\omega$-colorable: Proof of

 From \cref{c7-xemp} and \cref{c7-yemp}, we see that $V(G) = C \cup Q\cup M$.
 If $Q_i = \emptyset$, for some $i\in \langle 7 \rangle$, say $i=1$, then we define the sets $S_1 := \{v_1, v_3, v_6\} \cup Q_3 \cup Q_6$, $S_2 := \{v_2, v_5\} \cup Q_2 \cup Q_5$ and $S_3 := \{v_4, v_7\} \cup Q_4 \cup Q_7\cup M$, and then from \ref{c7props}, $S_j$ is a stable set for each $j\in \{1,2,3\}$ and so $\chi(G)\leq 3$.
 So we may assume that $Q_i \neq \emptyset$, for each $i \in \langle 7 \rangle$.
 Then for any $p\in Q_i$, $q\in Q_{i+1}$ and $r\in Q_{i+2}$, since $\{v_{i-2},v_{i-3}, v_{i+1},v_{i}, p,q,r\}$ does not induce a $P_2 + P_4$, we have $pq, qr\in E(G)$, and then since $\{v_{i+1},p,q,r\}$ does not induce a $K_4-e$, we have $pr\notin E(G)$; so $[Q_i, Q_{i+2}]=\es$ for each $i\in \langle 7 \rangle$.
 Now we define the sets $S_1 := \{v_1, v_3, v_5\} \cup Q_1 \cup Q_3 \cup Q_5$, $S_2 := \{v_2, v_4, v_6\} \cup Q_2 \cup Q_4 \cup Q_6$, and $S_3 := \{v_7\} \cup Q_7\cup M$.
 Then from \ref{c7props} and from above arguments, we see that $S_j$ is a stable set for each $j\in \{1,2,3\}$, and so $\chi(G) \leq 3$.
 This proves \cref{C7}. \end{proof}

 \no{\bf Proof of \cref{main-c5c7}}.
 Let $G$ be a ($P_2+P_4$, $K_4 -e$)-free graph which is not a perfect graph.
-Since an odd-hole $C_{2t+1}$, where $t\geq 4$, contains a $P_2+P_4$, and since an odd-antihole $\overline{C_{2p+1}}$, where $p\geq 3$, contains a $K_4-e$, by the `Strong perfect graph theorem' \cite{spgt}, we may assume that $G$ contains a $C_5$ or a $C_7$.
+Since an odd hole $C_{2t+1}$, where $t\geq 4$, contains a $P_2+P_4$, and since an odd antihole $\overline{C_{2p+1}}$, where $p\geq 3$, contains a $K_4-e$, by the `Strong perfect graph theorem' \cite{spgt}, we may assume that $G$ contains a $C_5$ or a $C_7$.
 Now if $G$ contains a $C_5$, then the proof follows from \cref{C5}.
 So we may assume that $G$ is $C_5$-free and contains a $C_7$.
 Then the proof follows from \cref{C7}.
 This proves \cref{main-c5c7}. {$\Box$}